CIMR-Algos/L2SSS/book/baseline_algorithm_definition.md

 Although foam generated by breaking waves typically covers only a few percent of the sea surface, it has a profound effect on the average microwave brightness of the ocean surface [ref missing].
 For surface wind speeds greater than 15 m/s, foam-induced effects may provide as much as half of the total sea surface signature to an orbiting microwave radiometer [ref].
 At L-band, WISE [ref] and FROG [ref] experiments have provided detailed L-band emissivity measurements of the sea foam over a wide range of incidence angles and salinities at both polarizations.
 Although foam as a weaker impact at 1.4 GHz than at higher frequencies, it was shown that the presence of foam also increases the emitted brightness temperature at L-band, since it acts as a transition layer that adapts the wave impedance of the two media: water and air.
 The increase depends on the fraction of the sea surface covered by foam and its thickness, which can be parameterized in terms of the local wind strength, but it depends as well on other factors, such as the air-sea temperature difference, the sea water temperature, the fetch, etc… FROG 2003 experiments revealed that at a salinity of 37 psu, the foam-induced emissivity increase is ~0.007 per mm of foam thickness (extrapolated at nadir), increasing with increasing incidence angles at vertical polarization, and decreasing with increasing incidence angles at horizontal polarization.
 According to the model developed by [ref], for a 12 m/s wind speed, one should expect in average a coverage-weighted foam thickness of about 0.5 cm: this translates to an increase in brightness temperature of about 0.2 K at an SST of about 15°C. At 20 m/s, the calculation predicts a 0.5 K increases: this might have a non negligible impact for salinity retrieval accuracy in high wind.

 In [12], it was shown that the emissivity model proposed by [14] correctly predicts the measured foam emissivities at L-band provided some auxiliary parameter describing the foam-water system are tuned.
-The purpose of this section is to document this forward foam emissivity model, which is used here to provide foam impact corrections in the version of the SSS retrieval algorithm used at launch of the ESA's Soil Moisture and Ocean Salinity (SMOS) satellite mission.
+The purpose of this section is to document this forward foam emissivity model, which is used here to provide foam impact corrections in the version of the SSS retrieval algorithm.
 As proposed by [13], foam formations contribute to the total sea surface brigthness temperature  measured by a radiometer as function of wind speed $U_{10}$ following:

 $$T_{foam,p}=T_{foam}\cdot \int e_{foam,p}^{typ}(f,p,\theta_i,t_{foam}) F_f(U_{10},t_{foam}) d t_{foam} $$